-Launched as part of Breguet’s revamped Marine collection in 2017, the Marine Equation Marchante 5887 sails in today with a rose gold case and a new dial colour in slate grey.
-With its formidable presence, the 5887 packs a perpetual calendar, a tourbillon and an ingenious running (marchante) equation of time indicator along with the aesthetic upgrades of the 2017 Marine family on its hull and deck.
+Launched as part of Breguet’s Marine collection in 2017, the Marine Equation Marchante 5887 sails in today with a rose gold case and a new dial colour in slate grey.
+With its formidable presence, the 5887 packs a perpetual calendar, a tourbillon and an ingenious running (marchante) equation of time indicator on board.
 Powering this phenomenon is the equally fascinating ultra-thin automatic tourbillon calibre 581 with its peripheral rotor winding system.
 Let’s take a closer look.

 The Marine Tourbillon Equation Marchante 5887 belongs to this last category, as it combines the practicality of a perpetual calendar, the spectacle of a tourbillon (Breguet’s invention) and an equation of time (a somewhat obsolete function for today’s mariners but still pretty pleasant), all set against a dial enlivened with choppy waves and extravagant details and finishes.
 The 5887, which has already been produced in platinum with a blue dial and in rose gold with a silvered dial, shows its new face.
 This combination of a slate-grey dial works very well with the warm rose gold, a grander, richer combination in line with the unabashedly complex nature of this Breguet Marine Tourbillon Equation Marchante 5887.